 The impairment assessment of goodwill relies on the Group's subjective judgement, including identifying cash-generating units, allocating assets and liabilities as well as goodwill to related cash-generating units, and determining the recoverable amounts of related cash-generating units.
+Please refer to Note 6(9) for the impairment assessment of goodwill.

-- 6. Details of Significant Accounts - (1) Cash and cash equivalents
+6. Details of Significant Accounts

-December 31, 2023 December 31, 2022
+(1) Cash and cash equivalents

-Cash on hand \$ 80 \$ 53
+Decen nber 31, 2024 Dece mber 31, 2023

-Checking accounts and demand deposits 1,237,884 483,845
+Cash on hand \$ 100 \$ 80

-\$ 1,237,964 \$ 483,898
+Checking accounts and demand deposits 513,274 1,237,884

-A. The Group transacts with a variety of financial institutions all with high credit quality to disperse credit risk, so it expects that the probability of counterparty default is remote
+\$ 513,374 \$ 1,237,964

-B. The Group has no cash and cash equivalents pledged to others.
+- A. The Group transacts with a variety of financial institutions all with high credit quality to disperse credit risk, so it expects that the probability of counterparty default is remote - B. The Group has no cash and cash equivalents pledged to others.